 Rachel Roberts has navigated both the non-profit performing arts and higher education sectors, having held unique positions in both.
 In 2018, Rachel was named Associate Professor of Music Leadership and Graduate Degree Program Director, within Eastman School of Music’s Institute for Music Leadership.
 In this newly created faculty role, she leads the new MA in Music Leadership, which aims to support the development of a unique combination of artistic and executive skills in the preparation of music leaders.
-As of June 1, 2021, her role expands to also include serving as the third Director of the Institute for Music Leadership.
+As of June 1, 2021, her role expanded to include serving as the third Director of the Institute for Music Leadership.
 In this role, Rachel is responsible for overseeing all Institute activities and programs, including the Catherine Filene Shouse Arts Leadership Program, the Paul R. Judy Center for Innovation and Research, and the Careers and Professional Development Office.
+In April 2023, Rachel also added the newly created position of Director, ESM Strategic Initiatives to help the Eastman Dean oversee the implementation of the goals, projects, and activities associated with the strategic plan.

 Prior to this faculty role, Rachel was appointed as the first Director of the Entrepreneurial Musicianship Department at New England Conservatory (NEC).
 She was charged with designing and leading a major new initiative to equip young musicians with key extra-musical skills to support their artistic careers.
 Over nine years in this role, Rachel launched a wide range of experiential programs and curricula, all of which can be read about at www.necmusic.edu/em In the non-profit performing arts sector, Rachel served as the first Director of Strategic Planning Engagement for the Atlanta Symphony Orchestra (ASO), working on organization-wide strategic and governance objectives.
 She led the ASO’s grand opening festivities at the Verizon Wireless Amphitheatre at Encore Park, and instituted the orchestra’s “new traditions” during the inaugural 2008 summer series.
 Rachel arrived at the ASO after completing the League of American Orchestras’ Orchestra Management Fellowship program, having worked with orchestras in Aspen, Detroit, South Dakota, and Atlanta.